ADVERTISEMENT

 What to Do When You Reach the Grave

 Take a few moments to stand at your ancestor’s grave and experience being here.
 When you’re ready, begin by taking photos of the stone.
-Shoot it from all angles; above, low and straight-on, front, back and sides.
-If the inscription is hard to read, water can bring out the letters, or your phone’s flashlight can define the lettering.
+Shoot it from all angles; above, low and straight-on, and front, back and sides.
+If the inscription is hard to read, water can bring out the letters or your phone’s flashlight can help define the lettering.
 Zoom in on the inscription and note unusual markings or symbols.
 Ask cemetery personnel about meanings or if the headstone order form still exists.

 Now, take photos of all the surrounding graves.
-These pictures may be helpful for cluster research because our ancestors were usually buried with family, in-laws, church members, workmates, and neighbors.
+These pictures may be helpful for cluster research because our ancestors were usually buried with family, in-laws, church members, workmates and neighbors.
 Finish with a wide shot of the burial grounds.

 Cemetery Versus Graveyard: Which Term to Use?